tastyigniter/TastyIgniter/README.md

 - [Join us on Slack](http://slack.tastyigniter.com/) to chat with us.

 ## Contributing
-TastyIgniter is open-source and we would love your help building it!
+We would love your help building TastyIgniter!
 Please read the [Contributing Guidelines](CONTRIBUTING.md) to learn how you can help.

-## Credits
+## Built With
-- Laravel - Open source full-stack framework.
+- Laravel full-stack PHP framework
-- october/rain - OctoberCMS foundation library
+- OctoberCMS foundation library
-- Bootstrap 4 - Open source front end framework.
+- Bootstrap 4 front-end framework

+## Authors
 - [Samuel Adepoyigi](https://github.com/sampoyigi)
 - [All Contributors](https://github.com/tastyigniter/TastyIgniter/contributors)

+## Security Vulnerabilities
+If you discover a security vulnerability within TastyIgniter, please send an e-mail to support@tastyigniter.com.

 ## License
 Starting with version 3.0.0 TastyIgniter is licensed under the [The MIT License (MIT)](https://tastyigniter.com/licence/).
 Older versions were GPL-licensed.